Robot combat: Rules

 Robot combat involves remotely controlled robots fighting in a purpose-built arena.
 A robot loses when it is immobilized, which may be due to damage inflicted by the other robot, being pushed into a position where it cannot drive (though indefinite holds or pins are typically not permitted), or being removed from the arena.
 Fights typically have a time limit, after which, if no robot is victorious, a judge or judges evaluate the performances to decide upon a winner.
+The evaluation usually consists of 3 categories such as control, aggression, and damage.